bburns/psimPython/README.md

 ### Programming

 - try structuring a Python project by breaking it down into smaller files
+- define some tests to make sure program is working as expected
 - maintain minimal contact between modules [currently passing things through namespaces - better way? define fns?]
 - make realtime charts and visualizations
 - export trajectory data and display in other programs